-As of March 31, 2006, the following table summarizes securities issuable and authorized by the stockholders under certain equity compensation plans (a):
+As of March 31, 2007, the following table summarizes securities issuable and authorized by the stockholders under certain equity compensation plans (a):

-Plan Category Equity compensation plans approved by security holders Number of securities to be issued upon exercise of outstanding options/SARs 8,891,622 Weighted average exercise/grant price of outstanding options/SARs \$11.67 Number of securities remaining available for future issuance under equity compensation plans 3,279,471 Equity compensation plans not approved by security holders(b) N.A.
-N.A.
-N.A.
+Plan Category Number of securities to be issued upon exercise of outstanding options/SARs Weighted average exercise/grant price of outstanding options/SARs Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders 9,206,311 \$ 15.061 4,042,709(b) Equity compensation plans not approved by security holders(c) n.a. n.a. n.a.

-- (a) Although the Company does not maintain a formal plan, common stock is issued to officers and key employees in lieu of cash for bonuses, long-term incentive awards and company matches under the Company's deferred compensation arrangements if elected by the employee.
+(a) Although the Company does not maintain a formal plan, common stock is issued to officers and key employees in lieu of cash for bonuses, long-term incentive awards and company matches under the Company's deferred compensation arrangements if elected by the employee.
 All such awards are approved by the Compensation Committee, which is composed of three independent directors.

-Issuances to Named Employees are disclosed in the notes to the Summary Compensation Table included in this Proxy Statement. - (b) There are no equity compensation plans, as defined by NYSE, which have not been approved by security holders.
+Issuances to Named Executive Officers are disclosed in the notes to the Summary Compensation Table included in this Proxy Statement.